kartik-karz/100DaysOfML/README.md

 ## Day 16: 16-Feb-2019
 I attended a meetup and we did codelabs on utilizing google cloud api's including vision,nlp,translation and a lot more.
 Since that could be counted towards the 100DaysOfML (and I was tired as well) I didn't do anything else.

+## Day 17: 17-Feb-2019
+I couldn't do much today since I woke up late and I also had to go out, I could only finish a few videos from udacity since I have to submit my project by next week and I have yet to start due to my college lol.